tillsteinbach/CarConnectivity-connector-seatcupra/README.md

 [![Sponsor at Github](https://img.shields.io/badge/Sponsor-GitHub-28a745)](https://github.com/sponsors/tillsteinbach)

-## CarConnectivity will become the successor of [WeConnect-python](https://github.com/tillsteinbach/WeConnect-python) in 2025 with similar functionality but support for other brands beyond Volkswagen!
+## Due to lack of access to a Cupra car the development of this conenctor is currently stuck.
+If you want to help me with access to your account, please contact me!

 [CarConnectivity](https://github.com/tillsteinbach/CarConnectivity) is a python API to connect to various car services.
 This connector enables the integration of cupra vehicles through the MyCupra API.
 Look at [CarConnectivity](https://github.com/tillsteinbach/CarConnectivity) for other supported brands.